redhat-developer/vscode-java/README.md

 * `java.jdt.ls.androidSupport.enabled`: [Experimental] Specify whether to enable Android project importing.
 When set to `auto`, the Android support will be enabled in Visual Studio Code - Insiders. **Note:** Only works for Android Gradle Plugin `3.2.0` or higher.
 Defaults to `auto`.

 New in 1.11.0
+* `java.compile.nullAnalysis.nonnull`: Specify the nonnull annotation types used by the annotation-based null analysis.
+Leave it empty to disable the null analysis.
-* `java.compile.annotation.nullAnalysis`: Specify the annotation artifact used by annotation-based null analysis.
-When set to `disabled`, the annotation-based null analysis is disabled.
-Support artifacts are: 'jsr305' and 'org.eclipse.jdt.annotation'.
-Defaults to `jsr305`.
+* `java.compile.nullAnalysis.nullable`: Specify the nullable annotation types used by the annotation-based null analysis.
+Leave it empty to disable the null analysis.

 Semantic Highlighting
 ===============